 PPL's ability to attract and retain skilled management personnel has been a key factor in the development of its restaurant system.
-The current executive team has a combined total of approximately 110 years' experience with Pizza Pizza.
+The current executive team has a combined total exceeding 120 years' experience with Pizza Pizza.

 The following individuals are the executive officers of Pizza Pizza: